WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 30th May 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-At the next session we will be writing code for the BBC microbit:
+At the next session we will be writing code for the BBC micro:bit:

 ![bbc micro:bit v2](microbit_v2-removebg.png)